History of CBS: CBS launches an independent news division

 A key early hire was Edward R. Murrow in 1935; his first corporate title was Director of Talks.
 He was mentored in microphone technique by Robert Trout, the lone full-time member of the News Division, and quickly found himself in a growing rivalry with his boss White.
 Murrow was glad to "leave the hothouse atmosphere of the New York office behind" when he was dispatched to London as CBS's European Director in 1937, when the growing Hitler menace underscored the need for a robust European Bureau.
 Halberstam described Murrow in London as "the right man in the right place in the right era".
 Murrow began assembling the staff of broadcast journalists who would become known as the "Murrow Boys", including such men as William L. Shirer, Charles Collingwood, Bill Downs, and Eric Sevareid.
 They were "in [Murrow's] own image, sartorially impeccable, literate, often liberal, and prima donnas all".
 They covered history in the making, and sometimes made it themselves.
 On March 12, 1938, Hitler boldly annexed nearby Austria, and Murrow and the Boys quickly assembled coverage with Shirer in London, Edgar Ansel Mowrer in Paris, Pierre Huss in Berlin, Frank Gervasi in Rome, and Trout in New York.
 This bore the now-ubiquitous News Round-Up format.

 Murrow's nightly reports from the rooftops during the dark days of the London Blitz galvanized American listeners.
 Even before Pearl Harbor, the conflict became "the story of the survival of Western civilization, the most heroic of all possible wars and stories.
 He was indeed reporting on the survival of the English-speaking peoples."
 With his "manly, tormented voice", Murrow contained and mastered the panic and danger he felt, thereby communicating it all the more effectively to his audience.
 Using his trademark self-reference "this reporter", he did not so much report news as interpret it, combining simplicity of expression with subtlety of nuance.
 Murrow himself said he tried to "describe things in terms that make sense to the truck driver without insulting the intelligence of the professor".
 When he returned home for a visit late in 1941, Paley threw an "extraordinarily elaborate reception" for Murrow at the Waldorf-Astoria.
 This reception also served as an announcement to the world that Paley's network was finally more than just a pipeline carrying other people's programming and had now become a cultural force in its own right.

-When the war was over and Murrow returned for good, it was as "a superstar with prestige and freedom and respect within his profession and within his company".
-He possessed enormous capital within that company, and as the unknown form of television news loomed large, he would spend it freely, first in radio news, then in television, first taking on Senator Joseph McCarthy, then eventually – and unsuccessfully – William S. Paley himself.
+When Murrow returned for good after the war, he was labeled "a superstar with prestige and freedom and respect within his profession and his company".
+He owned enormous capital within that company, and as the unknown format of television news loomed large, he would spend it freely, first in radio news, then in television, first taking on Senator Joseph McCarthy, then eventually – and unsuccessfully – William S. Paley himself.